PlaceMe-SAS/single-spa-angular-cli/README.md

 - `name`: (required) The name of the single spa application, ex : app.
 - `selector`: (required) The angular application root tag, ex : app-root.
-- `outputPath`: (required) The output path of the cli apps after ng build --prod.
+- `baseHref`: (required) The base href of your angular cli app, ex : /app.

 ## Full documentation here
 An example can be found in the [single-spa-angular-cli-examples](https://github.com/PlaceMe-SAS/single-spa-angular-cli-examples) repository.